One of the hidden secrets of SEO is image optimization.

-The file name of your photo is directly read by Google and other search engines to show your images in search.
+The file name of your photo is directly read by Google and other search engines in order to show them in image search results.

-While file names, are very easy to change, it is often something we overlook.
 And in fact, image file names do affect SEO.
 Google even state this in their image publishing guidelines: